REANNZ/federationregistry2-Tuakiri/installer/README.md

 ### Requirements
 1. A **NEW** CentOS 6.5 based VM.
 This can be via Vagrant/Virtualbox or any VM provider you may have in your environment.
 1. A known IP address for the machine which can accept HTTP and SSH connections (Naturally this can be local to your VirtualBox environment but it **must not** be the default NAT IP that VirtualBox provides)
-1. The IP must be resolveable to some **<dns-entry>**.
+1. The IP must be resolveable to some **{dns-entry}**.
 It is fine if this only 'resolves' on your local machine via */etc/hosts* or DNSMasq which is my prefered poison if you don't have wider DNS access.
 Something like *fr.dev* is suitable if you are only running locally.
-Where you see **<dns-entry>** below and in configuration files replace it with your actual server address.
+Where you see **{dns-entry}** below and in configuration files replace it with your actual server address.
 1. The ability to SSH to the VM as the ROOT user *unimpeded*.
 To make this as painless as possible I recommend using your default SSH public key for this purpose on the remote VM.
 Naturally you can do more advanced things in your local ~/.ssh/config file.
-The point is running "ssh root@<dns-entry>" should log you into the VM as root without restrictions or **prompts**.
+The point is running "ssh root@{dns-entry}" should log you into the VM as root without restrictions or **prompts**.
 1. Ansible! via the [Ansible Install](http://docs.ansible.com/intro_installation.html) guide.
 We run this directly on our OSX machines but you can run it from anywhere you care to install it (and can SSH to your FR machine as described above).

    Once installed you should be able to run the following command and get a similar result:

-        ansible <dns-entry> -m ping
+        ansible {dns-entry} -m ping
-		<dns-entry> | success >> {
+		{dns-entry} | success >> {
 		    "changed": false,
 		    "ping": "pong"
 		}